The Nau Gaudí in Mataró was the architect’s first structure.

-Fruit of a much wider and ambitious project, the building of the textile manufacture of the cooperative society La Obrera Mataronense, is the only witness that has made it up to our days.
-Considered as the starting point of the architect's creative process, the cotton-whitening shed of the cooperative stands out for its importance in the experimentation of the parabolic arches, used by Gaudí for the first time as structural elements.
-This architectonic solution would later on become a key element and very representative of Gaudí’s work.
+Forming part of a much larger and ambitious project conceived between 1878 and 1883, this building is the only remnant of the manufacturing plant of the Mataró Workers Cooperative (La Obrera Mataronense) that has come down to us.
+Considered the starting point of Gaudí’s creative process, this cotton bleaching shed stands out for its importance in his experimentation with parabolic arches, used here by the architect as structural elements for the first time.
+This architectural solution would subsequently become a key element and a very representative feature of Gaudí’s work.

 GAUDÍ MATARÓ KM 0

-The Statement of Mataró is the first manifest in defence of Gaudí's legacy.
-In 2013, in the context of the commemorative ceremonies of the 130th anniversary of the Gaudí Shed, the managers of Gaudí’s main works in Catalonia and the representatives of several cultural organisations, professional bodies and public administrations, committed themselves to work jointly in the conservation and promotion of this valuable artistic and architectural heritage.More information
+In 2013, within the framework of the events commemorating the 130th anniversary of the Nau Gaudí, the managers of Gaudí’s principal works in Catalonia and the representatives of various cultural institutions, professional associations and Public Administrations undertook the commitment to work jointly for the preservation and promotion of this valuable artistic and architectural heritage.Further information